Peng-Protocol/MailNames/Tests/HowToMail.md

 ## Prerequisites
 - Ensure `MailNames.sol`, `MailLocker.sol`, `MailMarket.sol`, `MockMAILToken.sol`, `MockMailTester.sol`, and `MailTests.sol` are in your Remix workspace.
-- Place core contracts in main directory .
+- Place core contracts in main directory.
 - Place mocks and `MailTests.sol` in `./Tests`.

 ## Steps